 Arts & Sciences

 Max Salazar Hall • (505) 224-3561

-Arts & Sciences provides liberal arts courses to support occupational degree and certificate programs, and offers the Associate of Arts in Liberal Arts degree.
+Arts & Sciences provides liberal arts courses to support occupational degree and certificate programs, and offers an Associate of Arts degree in Liberal Arts.
 All courses are transferable to other degree-granting institutions as freshman and sophomore electives or requirements.
 All courses in Arts & Sciences have tuition charges.
 In addition, science, computer science, and art courses require course fees.

 General Honors Program

 Offering intensive interdisciplinary study, the General Honors Program increases opportunities for liberal arts education.
 Taught in a small-group seminar format, Honors courses emphasize discussion, student participation and self-expression.
 Students interested in these courses must have completed nine hours in Arts & Sciences, have a 3.2 or higher cumulative GPA and have earned a B or better in English 101.
 For information and registration, interested students should see an advisor.

-Aerospace Studies
+Reserve Officer Training Corps (ROTC)

-Students may register at TVI for the University of New Mexico Aerospace Studies/Air Force Reserve Officer Training Corps (AFROTC).
-Uniforms and textbooks are provided by AFAS.
-Because these classes are offered at the main campus of UNM, students should contact Lt.
-Col. Richard G. Trembley (see entry in the Course Descriptions section of the catalog, listed under AFAS) before enrolling.
+Students may register at TVI for University of New Mexico ROTC courses in Air Force (AFAS), Army (MSL) or Navy (NAVS).
+Uniforms and textbooks are provided.
+Because these classes are offered at the main campus of UNM, students should contact the appropriate personnel at UNM (see page 46) before enrolling.

 Arts & Sciences Full-Time Instructional Personnel

 Susan Murphy, dean, Ph.D.